D3REKZHANG/SketchLeagueBot/README.md

 <h2>Implementation Details</h2>

 Coded entirely in Python using the popular module, pyautogui.
 The bot scrapes the website for the image and downloads it.
-It processes the image into a lower resolution with colours available in sketch league.
+It processes the image into a lower resolution using average RGB value, and matches them to the closest palette colour (RGB difference) available in Sketch League.
 It then draws each pixel rapidly (roughly 100 pixels/second).

 To set up the bot, run the file *inital_setup.py* and click each of the colours on the palette starting with the top left colour and moving down each column (top to bottom first before moving to next column).